-Through the SHOPPERS LOVE.
-YOU.
-Run for Women, we are fundraising for the Women’s Mental Health Clinic at Foothills Medical Centre.
+Through the Run for Women, we are fundraising for the Women’s Mental Health Clinic at Foothills Medical Centre.
 This clinic provides a much needed service to women with mental health issues who are considering pregnancy, are pregnant or are within a year of postpartum.
 Nearly one in five women will experience mental health difficulties, such as major depression or anxiety disorders, during this reproductive stage of life.

 On Lissette’s first visit to Dr. Lisa Gagnon of the Women’s Mental Health Clinic, she felt extremely disheveled and told her, “I don’t think you can fix me, I’m broken.”